firstbatchxyz/dkn-compute-node/README.md

 Compute nodes can technically do any arbitrary task, from computing the square root of a given number to finding LLM outputs from a given prompt, or validating an LLM's output with respect to knowledge available on the web accessed via tools.

-#### Heartbeats

-Dria Admin Node broadcasts **heartbeat** messages at a set interval, it is a required duty of the compute node to respond to these so that they can be included in the list of available nodes for task assignment.
-These tasks will respect the type of model provided, e.g. if a task requires GTP4o and you are running Phi3, you won't be selected for that task.
+- **Heartbeats**: Dria Admin Node broadcasts **heartbeat** messages at a set interval, it is a required duty of the compute node to respond to these so that they can be included in the list of available nodes for task assignment.
+These tasks will respect the type of model provided, e.g. if a task requires `gpt-4o` and you are running `phi3`, you won't be selected for that task.

-#### Workflows

-Each task is given in the form of a workflow, based on [Ollama Workflows](https://github.com/andthattoo/ollama-workflows).
-See the respective repository for more information.
+- **Workflows**: Each task is given in the form of a workflow, based on [Ollama Workflows](https://github.com/andthattoo/ollama-workflows) (see repository for more information).
+In simple terms, each workflow defines the agentic behavior of an LLM, all captured in a single JSON file, and can represent things ranging from simple LLM generations to iterative web searching.

 ### Waku